Sarah Purser had an exuberance and determination that inspired a generation of artists.

 All our energy has to go towards persuading people against bringing in a poorer art than they could get here.

 Another of her endeavours was to establish Friends of the National Collections of Ireland in 1924.
-A voluntary organisation, it preserves Ireland's artistic heritage by securing works of art and artifacts of artistic and historic importance for the purpose of exhibiting them in public galleries across the island of Ireland.
+A voluntary organisation, it preserves Ireland's artistic heritage by securing works of art and artefacts of artistic and historic importance for the purpose of exhibiting them in public galleries across the island of Ireland.

 In 1928 Sarah Purser heard that a government department planned to vacate Charlemont House on Parnell Square.
 Discussions had been going on for years about how Dublin needed another art gallery and she thought this would serve as an excellent location for it.

 WT Cosgrave's government agreed with her, and presented the building to Dublin Corporation.
-Now known as the Dublin Municipal Gallery Of Modern Art, it contains several pictures by Sarah Purser herself, and many fine examples of stained glass.
+Now known as the Dublin Municipal Gallery Of Modern Art, it contains several pictures by Sarah Purser herself and many fine examples of stained glass.

 Sarah Purser took little interest in politics during her lifetime, but,

 She lived at a time when politics and art and literature walked hand in hand in Ireland.